rgouveia-redhat/ocp-libvirt-upi/docs/README.md

 | Metal, OpenStack, Power, RHV/oVirt, vSphere, z/VM | Hardware requirements not available |
 | Libvirt with KVM | Development only |

 With the IPI method, the openshift-install binary connects to the configured provider, and creates the required infrastructure for the installation.
-The Libvirt option looks really nice, however, I had bad experiences trying to install older versions, and it's not supported.
+The Libvirt option looks really nice, however, I had bad experiences trying to install older versions, and it's, obviously, not supported.

 ## Supported User-provisioned infrastructure (UPI)